exakat/php-dictionary/dictionary/typo.ini.rst

 Typo
 ----

-A typo is short for "typographical error".
+A typo is short for ``typographical error``.
 It refers to a mistake made in the typing of the code.
 Typographical errors can include misspelled words, misplaced operators.
 Typos can occur in various contexts, such as types, expressions, naming.

 A typo can lead to a visible or invisible error.
+An typo in the function name of ``array_slice()``, like ``array_sloce()`` leads to a fatal error, as the function is not defined; On the other hand, a typo on the same function, written ``array_splice()`` (extra p), leads to

 Typo happen in any text based system.